MuhammadMusabYaqoob/MuhammadMusabYaqoob/README.md

 > _"Turning data into intelligence and intelligence into action."_

 I'm an **AI Engineer Intern at Solutyics**, passionate about designing intelligent systems that solve real-world problems.
-Currently, I’m **learning and sharpening my skills in Machine Learning, Deep Learning, and Generative AI**, with a focus on creating scalable, efficient, and human-centered AI solutions.
+I’m currently **learning advanced AI systems and sharpening my skills** in model optimization, intelligent automation, and RAG-based applications.

 I specialize in: